syncfusion-content/fileformat-docs/File-Formats/XlsIO/Scenario-Manager.md

 {% endhighlight %}

 {% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}
-Dim scenarios as IScenarios = worksheet1.Scenarios
+Dim scenarios As IScenarios = worksheet1.Scenarios
-//Add the scenarios in the worksheet
+'Add the scenarios in the worksheet
 Dim values1 As New List(Of Object) From {3000, 2000, 1000, 1600, 500, 1000, 30000}
-Dim scenario1 As IScenario = scenarios1.Add("Scenario1", worksheet1.Range("B3:B9"), values1)
+Dim scenario As IScenario = scenarios.Add("Scenario1", worksheet1.Range("B3:B9"), values1)

-//Gets the index value of the scenario int index=scenario.Index
+'Gets the index value of the scenario
+Dim Index As Integer = scenario.Index
 {% endhighlight %}
 {% endtabs %}